Faith Development 2023

 FAITH TO GO

-In an effort to maintain the connections in faith development and service, we made occasional deliveries of craft projects and seasonal celebration items.
+In an effort to maintain the connections in faith development and service during COVID, we made occasional deliveries of craft projects and seasonal celebration items.
 Highlights included packages celebrating Spring along with seeds and instructions for families to grow their own seedlings!
 As winter approached, we compiled packages of sweets and dreidel games, cards and crafts, all delivered door to door.
 The month of March brought mystery bags and an in home scavenger hunt to explore curiosity!

 MIDDLE SCHOOL GAMES